uintptr/ssh-multi/README.md

 Use multiple IP/Host addresses to reach the same SSH server.
 Useful when using an optional VPN server depending on location ( home vs office )

+`ssh-multi` establishes concurrent connections to all specified addresses and uses whichever connection responds fastest.

 ## Install

 ```